 38% of all malicious files attached to emails are in one of the MS Office formats.

-43. 56% of IT organizations recognize phishing as the biggest threat to their cybersecurity
+44. 56% of IT organizations recognize phishing as the biggest threat to their cybersecurity.

-Fileless attacks rely on the software we already have installed on our computers, and they are far less obvious than the executable files that used to infected our devices years ago.
-Malware can hide in browser plug-ins, MS Office macros or might exploit the flaws in server programs that can lead to data theft off the server.
+Fileless attacks rely on the software we already have installed on our computers, and they are far less obvious than the executable files that used to infect our devices years ago.
+Malware can hide in browser plug-ins, MS Office macros or might exploit the flaws in server programs that can lead to data theft from the server.

-45. 21% of coordinated cyberattacks come from China
+46. 21% of coordinated cyberattacks come from China.

 Hackers from 4 countries work together to cause a significant increase in cyberattacks: